skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 ==================

-Because sunrise and sunset differ depending on your location on the Earth’s surface, you first need to create a Topos object describing your geographic location.
+Because sunrise and sunset differ depending on your location on the Earth’s surface, you will need to specify a latitude and longitude.

 Then you can create a start time and an end time and ask for all of the sunrises and sunsets in between.